The College of Western Idaho (CWI) provides the following educational services:

 Technical Dual Credit

 Technical Dual Credit (TDC) allows current high school students to earn college and high school credit in certain career-technical fields.
-Students learn technical skills that can lead to better-paying jobs, provide a head start toward a college degree, and open the door to exciting technical professions.
+Students learn technical skills that can lead to better-paying jobs, provide a head start toward a college degree, and open the door to exciting career opportunities.

 Credits earned through the TDC program may transfer to other colleges and universities.
 Colleges and universities within and outside of the State of Idaho are not bound by the same credit transfer policy; therefore, it is the student’s responsibility to check institutional transfer policies before registering for Technical Dual Credit coursework.